Hana-Kimi: Manga

 Hana-Kimi was also published in English by Viz Media.
 The English release was previously only limited to Waldenbooks from February to May 2004.
 It was then made available to other retail stores after May that year.
-The English title originated from a fan abbreviation of the original Japanese title as the official U.S. translation ends the title with a he instead of e.

 In March 2012, Viz Media released a 3-in-1 edition of all the previously published Hana-Kimi manga books in North America.
 Instead of 23 manga books, the series spans a total of eight 3-in-1 large manga books.
-The last volume of the 3-in-1 special edition was published in April, 2014.
+The last volume of the 3-in-1 special edition was published in April 2014.